willablackmon/spotify_playlist_analysis/README.md

 **Investigation of Most Popular Tracks, as Measured by 'Most Streamed' and  'Most Added/Included in Playlists'** revealed unexpected results.

 While investigating the most popular tracks, as measured by "Most Streamed" and "Most Added/Included in Playlists", the assumption was that "Most Streams" and "Most Added/Included in Playlists" would include similar lists of Artists/Tracks.

-However, the data showed a different set of Artists for each category
+However, the data showed a different set of Artists for each of these categories:

 **Top Artist Streams (more current, modern Artists)**